Over the past few decades, mixed designer breeds have taken front and center stage in the dog world, providing a pet buyer with a wealth of choices.

 Their weight can range from 55 pounds to 80 pounds, making it an athletically solid specimen.

-This is not a dog which will get the most out of life being cramped into a small apartment.
+This is not a dog that will get the most out of life being cramped into a small apartment.

 Since this mixed breed lives for the outdoors, depriving it of such an opportunity could be detrimental to its psyche.